Canadian Forts

 (1940 - 1945), Mulgrave

-The main garrison post for the coast artillery and infantry units guarding the Canso Strait was located at McNair's Point, on the north-side of the railroad two miles north of town.
-Machine gun nests were located here and at Point Tupper across the strait.
+The main cantonment area for the coast artillery and infantry units guarding the Canso Strait was located at McNair's Point, on the north side of the railroad two miles north of town.
+Machine gun nests were located here, and at Point Tupper across the strait.

 ¤ Canso Battery